 How is cue deflection related to cue ball squirt?

 “CB deflection,” as the term is commonly used, refers to the squirt of the CB away from its intended or expected path (assuming no squirt).
-The term “deflection” is also sometimes commonly used for the net effect of squirt and swerve (AKA squerve), referring to the deflected position (from the expected shot line) at the OB contact point.
+The term “deflection” is also sometimes commonly used for the net effect of squirt and swerve (AKA squerve), referring to the deflected position of the CB (from the expected shot line) at the OB contact point.

 The term “deflection” can be confusing and misleading.
 Here’s a good summary explaining why: